Oral Care for Children

 Like with so many issues with this age group, there is no easy or single solution.
 As your toddler gets more and more teeth and starts to eat a wider variety of foods, regular brushing becomes increasingly important.
 Here are some tips for toddlers:

-Use only a small brush appropriate for your child.
+- Use only a small brush appropriate for your child.
 Check the packaging for age-range before you purchase a toothbrush for your child.
-Children’s toothbrushes are available in many different colors and feature many popular fictional characters to make brushing fun and motivating.
+Kid’s toothbrushes are available in many different colors and feature many popular fictional characters to make brushing fun and motivating.

 Tips for Older Children